mku11/Salmon-AES-CTR/README.md

 ![alt text](https://github.com/mku11/Salmon/blob/main/common/common-res/icons/logo.png)
 # Salmon
 Salmon is an encryption AES256 CTR library with HMAC SHA256 integrity, seekable stream support, and parallel file operations (read/write).
-It provides a stream and virtual filesystem API written in Java and C#, a secure sequential Nonce generator, and fast C/C++ subroutines using Intel x86 and ARM64 intrinsics.
+It provides a stream and virtual filesystem API written in Java and C#, a secure sequential Nonce generator, and fast C subroutines using Intel x86 and ARM64 intrinsics.
 The Salmon Vault application demonstrates the library capabilities for different platforms: JavaFX, WPF, Android, and Xamarin-Android.

 ### Library Features
 * AES256 standard encryption with CTR Mode.